NixaZaiter/se_project_spots/README.md

-# Project 3: Spots (Stage 5)
+# Project "Spots": (Stage 8)

-### Overview
+## Overview

 - Description & Fundamentals
 - Technology & Techniques
 - GitHub Pages
 - Notes

-**Description & Fundamentals**
+### **Description & Fundamentals**

-My submission for the fifth stage of the Spots project for sprint 4.
-The modals should be able to be filled out and smoothly transition between open and closed.
+My submission for the eighth stage of the "Spots" project for Sprint 5.
+Dynamic cards can be generated now with the "New Post" button.
+The like button now toggles on and off when clicked.
+A card delete button has been added with included functionality.
+Finally, the cards can be opened in a modal of their own to view their full size.

-**Technology & Techniques**
+### **Technology & Techniques**

-Modal button and pop-up variables are kept near the top as a general grouping while the variables for input control are just below and seperated by which modal they go to.
-I've also decided to include some comment text in both the HTML and JS, just to help divide up some of the segments a bit better.
+The HTML/CSS have been refactored a bit to further diversify the card icon classes into seperate like and delete classes.
+The "getCardElement" function to add, delete, and import data to new cards has been implemented into the JS code.
+Buttons and modals for the cards to be previewed have also been coded into the JS/HTML and styled in the CSS.

-**GitHub Pages**
+### **GitHub Pages**

 https://nixazaiter.github.io/se_project_spots/

-**Notes**
+### **Notes**

-Struggled a bit with getting the inputs to update, but when asking Dot, it became quite obvious where I made a mistake.
-The rest was fairly straight forward.
+Struggles: Honestly had more issues with the CSS styling than the JS.
+Whether it was removing the border of the inactive like button from the active state or just getting the like button to not be cut off by the button borders.

+Possible features:

+- Would like to add in options to close modals by clicking outside of them (possibly mobile only).